Jacqueline Williamson graduated with a BBA in Personnel Admin., an MPA in HR Management and an MS in Education.

 5. Use a physical approach to learning.
 Use a hands-on approach.
 Provide models or real objects for the student to manipulate.

 6. Teach in small steps.
 Slower learners may need to know each step of the job from beginning to completion.
 They may need to be led carefully through the whole process before they can do it themselves.

 7. Use a reward system for good work.
 Slower learners, who may be unaccustomed to success, tend to respond to reward in any form.

 8. Use individualized learning material whenever possible.
 With well-selected materials, a slower learner can progress at his/her own rate and use learning techniques compatible with his/her own learning style.

-After you adjust to this more effective method of teaching you are ready to enter into the next stage of development.
+After you adjust to this more effective method of teaching, you are ready to enter the next stage of development.
 As you become more confident in your ability to manage your diverse teaching environment; you should also be successful in dealing with a variety of behavior problems (if they should arise.)

 Typically, this new stage of development will engage the following thoughts: